Curve/lime/README.md

 Can be used to disable the usage of `VirtualAlloc2`.

-This should be used for compatibility with wine as it currently does not support the `LowestStartingAddress` requirement.
+~~This should be used for compatibility with wine as it currently does not support the `LowestStartingAddress` requirement.~~
+Should work since wine 8.11 🎉

 # 📦 Installation